Jalón Valley, a treasure in the interior of Alicante

-The town hall organises various cultural activities and as with every Spanish town or village, it has its own fiestas at different times of the year.
+The town is a thriving community of stores, restaurants and cafes.
+There are several clubs, including a hunting club with shooting range, a cycling club and several futsal teams.
+The town council organizes various cultural activities and, as with every Spanish town or village, has its own festivals at different times of the year.

 The villagers take it so seriously that a square in Murla is named after one of their best players.
-Murla is a village with very limited facilities – one shop and one bar.
-A weekly market comes to town so locals can buy their fresh produce.
+Murla is a village with very limited facilities, a store and a bar.
+A weekly market comes to town so that locals can buy their fresh produce at good prices.

 Castell de Castells